How to Clean Your Herb Grinder

 1. Disassemble your grinder.

-2. Discard any weed that was in the grinder.
+2. Discard any herbs that were in the grinder.

 3. Soak the grinder in a 1:1 solution of isopropyl alcohol and water for about 30 minutes.